 - Maple Leaf Foods

-So with all of these rejections and more, I wondered if we executed a Gofundme campaign tied to the Celiac community and them as distributors might be successful, but with the low selling price, it did not seem to be a financially viable option.
-How does one cost effectively distribute a $25/case 16-50g bag case?
+So with all of these rejections and more, we wondered if a Gofundme campaign tied to the Celiac community and engaging them as distributors might be a successful alternative.
+But with the low selling price, it did not seem to be a financially viable option.
+How does one cost-effectively distribute a $25/case filled with 16-50g bags?

 What am I missing?
-No such product exists in Canada or the United States.
+No such product exists in Canada or the United States even 10 years later.
 It is truly the ONLY great tasting Gluten Free item you will every try.
 It is as crunchy as a rice cracker, but tastes like a restaurant quality tortilla chip.
 It can even be shaped to be a truly healthy (low fat) Goldfish alternative for children.

 This formulation has been selling in the country of manufacture since 2009, proving the longevity of consumer demand.
-The product is more relevant today for families looking to eat better and find snacks that they can enjoy and not fear.
+The product is more relevant today for families looking to eat better and find snacks that they can enjoy and not worry or wonder about.